intel/auto-round/README.md

 print(tokenizer.decode(model.generate(**inputs),max_new_tokens=50)[0])
 ```
 ## Huggingface Model cards
-We simply tuned our method with customized hypeparameters for each model with step 1k and achieved near lossless quantized models in most scenarios.
-We have uploaded some of them to Huggingface Hub.
+We fine-tuned the hyperparameters for each model with an iteration of 1K and successfully achieved near-lossless quantized models in the majority of scenarios.
+Some of these models has been uploaded to the Huggingface Hub.

 ### AutoGPTQ format
 [Intel/neural-chat-7b-v3-3-int4-inc](https://huggingface.co/Intel/neural-chat-7b-v3-3-int4-inc)